 As Halloween approaches, business owners in the Northeast may have more to worry about than just the many skeletons, clowns, and vampires wandering the streets.

 According to Property Casualty Insurers Association of America (PCI), “November 1st is a busy day for insurance adjusters given that more vandalism claims are filed on Halloween than any other day of the year.”

-This worrisome statistic comes as no surprise to our public adjusters as they have aided many policyholders with property claims for damage that were likely caused by Halloween revelers.
+This worrisome statistic comes as no surprise to our licensed public adjusters as they have aided many policyholders with property claims for damage that were likely caused by Halloween revelers.

 Businesses should begin preparing their property in advance taking into account the possibility for vandalism.
 We spoke to five property insurance experts from Globe Midwest/Adjusters International, Adjusters International/Basloe, Levin & Cuccaro and Jansen/Adjusters International to find out what types of ghoulish claims likely will and won’t be covered under standard commercial insurance policies:

 Vandalism – “Broken windows, signs and other types of physical property damage to a business’ building and grounds will usually be covered,” said Carl Gross, Vice President and CAO of Globe Midwest/Adjusters International.
 “Any electrical repair work, fires or lost business income due to an electrical system failure resulting from the damage will be covered.”

 Fires – “Repairs for destruction from fire claims caused by vandalized decorations, tipped candles and smashed pumpkins will be covered under a standard insurance policy.
 Furthermore, if a resulting fire were to cause a power outage, then the Business Income claim for revenues lost during the shut-down would be covered as well,” said Stephen Surace, Vice President and CFO at Adjusters International.